Baltic American Line: Origins

 The East Asiatic Company's subsidiary Russian American Line began sailing to North America in 1900, continuing until 1917.

-In the aftermath of World War I and the 1917 Russian Revolution, Poland and the Baltic countries had become independent states, and the city of Liepāja (Libau) was in newly independent Latvia.
+With the Russian revolution, Poland and the Baltic states had seceded from Russia and the city of Liepāja (Libau) was in newly independent Latvia.
 The ships were transferred to the newly created Baltic American Line.
 The East Asiatic Company's Liepāja-registered ships all had Russian names, so the company renamed them with the names of the newly independent states: Latvia (ex-Russija, built 1908), Polonia (ex-Kursk, built 1910), Estonia (ex-Czar, built 1912) and Lithuania (ex-Czaritza, built 1915).

 The Latvia was sold in 1923 to a Japanese shipping company and renamed the Fuso Maru, she was later torpedoed during World War II.

 The Baltic America Line offered passenger service between the ports of New York, Hamburg, Danzig, Liepāja and Halifax.
 They offered intermediate class accommodations for First Class, Cabin, Tourist and Third Class passengers.

 The ships continued the service under the Danish flag from 1921 to 1930.